 Tips for a Happy Thanksgiving

-We can’t offer you a turkey hotline, and we know that Thanksgiving 2020 will likely be far different from the usual for most.
+We can’t offer you a turkey hotline, and we know that Thanksgiving 2021 will likely still be far different from the usual for most.
 But we are hoping you'll join us in leaning in as safely and as best we can to celebrate this year.
 We'll be doing a shared meal via doorstep drop-offs at the Post houses.
-And of a big family Zoom call.
-And we are armed with masks for afternoon walks.
+And of a big family Zoom call between several smaller gatherings.
 While some things may be different, here are some classic tips for hosts and guests (even if that's just within your household) to help make your Thanksgiving both happy and memorable.

 As a Guest